vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 ‘daughter’ \( tanayā\) is mentioned, the name of whom seems to end in ◦muṇḍā, which could yield Cāmuṇḍā or Gomuṇḍā, names not known from any other Vākāṭaka or Gupta inscription \(v.
 7\).
 Family or tribal names ending in Muṇḍa are known from some seals found in Basarh \(Vaiśālī\) and Patna \(Pāṭaliputra\),51

 50 Cf. e.g. CII V, 13 \(1.
 28\) \( ācandrādityakālīya\).
-Of course such compounds, though rather rare, also occur in the classical works of Sanskrit literature; cf. e.g. Raghuvam
+Of course such compounds, though rather rare, also occur in the classical works of Sanskrit literature; cf. e.g. Raghuvaṁśa 1.5.

-. śa 1.5.

 51 ṭ Bloch \(ASI Annual Report \(ASIAR\) 1903–04, 113, 116\) reports two seals dating from the Gupta period found in Basarh with the legend ‘Gomuṇd